doutv/okx-wallet-sign-message/README.md

 # OKX Wallet Message Signer

 Sign custom messages using your OKX wallet.

+Supported network: BTC

 Use cases:
 - Withdraw crypto on Hashkey.
 Sign a custom message to verify address owner.